Shreyas-Ekanathan/Deep-Learning/kolmogorov/Neural-Operators/README.md

 Ported from Part 2 and unchanged in substance: per-lag MSE against climatology and persistence, anomaly correlation, vorticity montages, enstrophy spectra, per-`ν` scoring with seen/unseen marked, the shuffled-`ν` ablation, and the `ν` response sweep.

 One thing does not carry over.
-Part 2's lag 0 was `decoder(encoder(x0))` and cost 0.0185 MSE — the autoencoder reconstruction floor under everything else.
+Part 2's lag 0 was `decoder(encoder(x0))` and cost 0.0185 MSE, the autoencoder reconstruction floor under everything else.
 The FNO works in physical space and seeds its rollout with `x0` itself, so lag 0 is exactly 0 MSE and exactly 1.0 ACC.
 That is an architectural difference rather than a result, and the lag 0 row is not comparable between the two parts.

 Added for Part 3 is `report_transfer`, which scores the same checkpoint at 64x64 and at 128x128 through the same code path.
 The learned forcing is moved onto the finer grid by zero-padding its spectrum, which is exact rather than approximate for a band-limited field, as it preserves the field's rms to four decimals.